marctrommen/docarchive_scan_client/README.md

 	with that meta data.

 *	a *Web Page Generator* which generates out of the scanned documents and the gathered meta data a static HTML web page.
-Alle documents are organized in an index organized by two search criterias:
+All documents are organized in an index organized by two search criterias:

 	*	grouped by **year of document date** and then sorted by *descending document date*

 	*	grouped by **one keyword of the document's keyword list** and then sorted by *descending document date*

 	Each list entry is linked to one document, represented by it's PDF file.